-In this head to head, we compare three of the best cloud storage platforms for business on the market: Microsoft OneDrive, Google Drive, and Dropbox.
+In this head to head, we compare three of the best cloud storage platforms for business on the market: Microsoft OneDrive (opens in new tab), Google Drive (opens in new tab), and Dropbox (opens in new tab).
 To do so, we break down the elements that make for a top-quality cloud storage platform, including its features, the level of support provided, and, of course, the cost.

 Each of these platforms has its strengths and weaknesses, and we acknowledge these throughout the article.
 However, there can only be one winner: Microsoft OneDrive for Business.
 Read on to find out why we think OneDrive is the best cloud storage platform for businesses, and how Google Drive and Dropbox stack up against it.